denali-design/denali-site/_docs/2.2.3/components/tables.md

 ---
 title: "Tables"
 permalink: docs/:path
-excerpt: 'Tables organize information in columns and rows.
+excerpt: "Tables organize information in columns and rows.
 Table cells can be aligned to the left, center, or right.
-Stripes can also be added to tables to differentiate between rows.'
+Stripes can also be added to tables to differentiate between rows."
 ---

 # {{ page.title }}

 {{ page.excerpt }}

-***
+---

 ### Standard

 {% capture table_default %}

 <table class="table">
     <thead>
         <tr>